karry83/csjunior/course/00_hashtable induction.md

 ## this is what we call direct addreessing
 - what is the limitable of algorithm?
   - what if their name consist of both Uper and Lower letter and numbers, with the length of less than 15?
-      - size of target set vs
+      - size of target set
       - size of memory need to allocate?

 ## One possible soltions to resovle the issue: hash table